Learning from the Past and Present for the Future

 Throughout history, Iran has been a bridge between the east and the west.
 Iran’s historical cities such as Isfahan, which is often known as “half of the world”, are clearly indicative of this connection.
 From this perspective, Iranian public spaces can reflect the historical nature of the connection between the east and the west.
 Tehran, Iran’s capital, is one of the biggest metropolises in the world.
 In only 200 years, a small village turned into the most populated and most important city in this country.
 During this period, the evolutions in its public spaces and formation of new urban spaces influenced by a political economy, cultural factors and the globalization trend offer an interesting story especially during the past two decades in which the speed of these changes in Tehran has notably increased.
 Therefore, Tehran seems to be a suitable “workshop” for understanding the changes of public space and the other cities of Iran have turned their eyes toward this metropolis.
 The planners and organizers chose Tehran as the representative of other metropolises in the world as a suitable place for holding the conference because public space challenges are more numerous and varied in metropolises.

-From this moment on, the conference invites all urban experts and thinkers to travel to Tehran and welcomes their scientific contribution to the event.
+From this moment on, the conference invites all urban experts and thinkers to join FUPS conference and welcomes their scientific contribution to the event.
 This conference is attempting to gather around urban experts from different continents and create an opportunity for dialogue and exchange of knowledge.

-During the three days of this event, visits from Tehran’s public spaces will be available in addition to concurrent panels.
-We hope that the international conference on the future of urban public spaces paves the ways for holding the event again in the coming years in cooperation with universities and counterpart institutes so that a new groundwork can be built for reflecting upon urban public spaces.
+During this fully online, virtual experience, We hope that the international conference on the future of urban public spaces paves the ways for holding the event again in the coming years in cooperation with universities and counterpart institutes so that a new groundwork can be built for reflecting upon urban public spaces.

 Very welcome to Iran and Tehran.